-Enrico Botta will present his issue paper 'A review of “transition management” strategies: Lessons for advancing the green low-carbon transition' in Session A 'Effects of green growth policies on labour markets'.
-Enrico Botta works within the OECD Green Growth and Global Relations team (GGGR) where he is focuses on environmental policies design and impacts
+Enrico Botta presented his issue paper 'A review of “transition management” strategies: Lessons for advancing the green low-carbon transition' in Session A 'Effects of green growth policies on labour markets'.
+Enrico Botta works within the OECD Green Growth and Global Relations team (GGGR) where he focuses on environmental policies design and impacts.

 As economies decarbonise, what will happen to coal miners, offshore oil & gas workers or combustion-engine engineers?
 Is it possible to ensure a just and inclusive transition to a low-carbon future?

 While there are concerns that the transition to a low-carbon future may lead to large job losses, recent OECD analysis suggests that the impact on employment will be limited.
 The OECD estimates that the introduction of a carbon price of around 50 EUR/tonne could lead to a total labour reallocation of around 0.3% for OECD and 0.8% for non-OECD countries.
 Is this number large or small?
 If we consider that total job reallocation accounted for 20% of employment in the OECD countries in 1995-2005, the job shifts due to climate policy is indeed small in comparison.
 The main reason of this limited effect is that the energy-intensive industries, which are likely to be the most affected by measures to reduce carbon emissions, often account for a small share of total employment.

 Notwithstanding the economy-wide impact may be small, certain sectors will be heavily affected by the transition.
 Extractive industries and fossil-fuels based electricity generation are the first sectors that come to mind when policymakers consider which sectors may shrink due to policies to mitigate climate change.
 However, also energy intensive industries (e.g. steel, cement) may see a reduction in output and employment because of the higher energy cost due to carbon pricing policies.